USSR anti-religious campaign (1928–1941): Drop in enthusiasm for the anti-religious campaign

 Anti-religious museums began to be closed in the late 1930s and chairs of "scientific atheism" were abolished in universities.
 The average figures for those who attended atheist lectures was dropping to less than 50 per lecture by 1940.
 The circulation of anti-religious journals was dropping as was membership in the League of the Militant Godless.
 There are different reasons that may have caused this, including some moral alienation of people from the brutality of the campaign as well as the fact that the centralized terror did not have much tolerance for autonomous organizations, and even those who worked for anti-religious purposes could find themselves criticized in the campaign or subject to purge for deviating from the established line.
 Stalin's mind may have changed as well; he may have lost patience with the campaign, alternatively he may have thought that it had reached its goals once organized religion had ceased to exist in any public way throughout the country or he may have thought that the looming war clouds needed a more unified country.

 The leadership may also have concluded that a long-term, deep, insistent and patient persuasion would be needed in light of religion's perseverance.

-In 1937, Grekulov, a Soviet historian published an article in an official journal that praised Russia's conversion to Christianity in the 10th century as a means that culture and learning entered the country.
+In 1937, Grekulov, a Soviet historian, author of The Mores of the Russian Clergy, published an article in an official journal that praised Russia's conversion to Christianity in the 10th century as a means that culture and learning entered the country.
 This was in contrast to years earlier when the League of the Militant Godless had attacked school teachers who claimed that the church benefitted Russia in this way.
 What Grekulov wrote would become the official Soviet position until the fall of communism.

 Even still, the persecution continued full swing and the clergy were attacked as foreign spies in the late 1930s and trials of bishops were conducted with their clergy as well as lay adherents who were reported as "subversive terroristic gangs" that had been unmasked.

 The tone was changing at that point though, especially following the annexation of the new territories in eastern Poland in 1939, as party leaders, such as Oleschuk, began to claim that only a tiny minority of religious believers were class enemies of state.
 Church institutions in Eastern Poland were abolished or taken over by the state.
 The anti-religious work in the new territories was even criticized for being too zealous and Oleschuk advised against setting up new LMG cells in the territories.
 When the Nazis invaded in 1941, the secret police rounded up multiple Ukrainian Catholic priests who were either murdered or sent into internal exile.